fullwebdev/fullwebdev/packages/panpress/starter/README.md

 This project is at a very early stage of development.

 It is mosly intended to be used for the [FullWeb.dev](https://fullweb.dev) website (source [here](https://github.com/fullwebdev/fullwebdev/tree/master/docs)).
-Some customisations may be required for other projects.

-Please do not hesitate to [open an issue](https://github.com/fullwebdev/fullwebdev/issues/new) in the fullwebdev monorepo if you have any suggestion or question.
+Please do not hesitate to [open an issue](https://github.com/fullwebdev/fullwebdev/issues/new) in the fullwebdev monorepo if you have any suggestion or question

 ## Get started